-The group consolidated financial statements include the Davis Carr Cancer Society Endowment Trust (formerly known as Davis Carr Domain Lodge Endowment Trust) as disclosed in Note 24.
+The group consolidated financial statements include the Davis Carr Cancer Society Endowment Trust as disclosed in Note 24.

 Statement of compliance and basis of preparation

 These financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP).
 They comply with the New Zealand equivalents to International Financial Reporting Standards (NZ IFRS), and other applicable financial reporting standards, as appropriate for public benefit entities.